Edward Sorin: Legacy

-Several memorials have been dedicated to Rev. Sorin on the campus of the University of Notre Dame.
-A staue of Edward F. Sorin, on the intersection of the main and south quads, is one of the main landmarks on the Notre Dame Campus.
+Several memorials have been dedicated to Sorin on the campus of the University of Notre Dame.
+A statue of Edward F. Sorin, on the intersection of the main and south quads, is one of the main landmarks on the Notre Dame Campus.
 Sorin Hall was dedicated to Sorin in 1888, with Sorin himself present.
 Sorin Court, a street behind Main Building, and Sorin's, the restaurant inside the Morris Inn, are also named after him.
 Several other programs on campus, such as the Sorin Fellows and the Sorin Scholars, are named in his honor.
 The city of South Bend has dedicated Sorin Street and Sorin Park in his honor, and Sorin Street in Austin is also named after him.
 Sorinsville was an Irish immigrant neighborhood in South Bend that developed in the 19th and 20th centuries.
 On the campus of St. Edward's University, Sorin Hall and the Sorin Oak, the largest oak tree in Austin, are named after him.

 Both the University of Notre Dame and St. Edward's University celebrate Founder's Day in his honor.
 At the Notre Dame, Founder's Day started being celebrated almost immediately in the early 1840s.
 By Sorin's own request, the celebrations took place on October 13, feast of his patron saint St. Edward, instead of Sorin's birthday.
 Students from both Notre Dame and Saint Mary's celebrated with theatrical and musical performances, fireworks, athletic events, a feast in the dining halls, and by sending cards and well wishes to Sorin.
 Over the years, the magnitude of the festivity waned, and by the 1960s a wreath was lay at the bottom of Sorin's statue, and in recent times it is commemorated simply with a special Mass in the Basilica of the Sacred Heart.
 In 2014, Notre Dame launched a year-long celebration to commemorate the Bicentennial of the birth of Sorin.
 The celebration was kicked-off with a Mass while the dining hall served a special French cuisine feast.
 During the year, the University Archives launched a major effort to digitize Sorin's papers, the Hesburgh library hosted a Sorin Exhibit in the main concourse, and several lectures about Sorin were held.